Arcadia (daughter of Arcadius): Constructions

 In Constantinople, she ordered the construction, near the Gate of Saturninus, of a monastery dedicated to Saint Andrew.
 The building, named also Rodophylion (Ροδοφύλιον) lay about 600 m. west of the gate.
 Heavily transformed, the church of the monastery is now the Koca Mustafa Pasha Mosque of Istanbul.
 Arcadia had two mansions, and possibly built a bath in Constantinople.

+In culture

+Arcadia appears as a supporting character in the tragic play "The emperor of the east" (1632) by Philip Massinger.